bbgit/bbgit.github.io/README.md

-### Conditions as of August 3, 2025 at 4:57:13 PM CDT
+### Conditions as of August 3, 2025 at 5:02:33 PM CDT

 Temperature: 74.40 &deg;F

 Feels like: 74.40 &deg;F

-Humidity: 98%
+Humidity: 97%

-Wind Direction: NNW
+Wind Direction: NW

 Windspeed: 0.0 mph